 Anglesey Farmers Market is the largest of its kind in Anglesey, selling not just locally sourced meat, vegetables and crab, but also goodies you can eat there and then like coffee, cakes and ice cream.

-Note – the market is currently on pause in 2021 but I’ll update this when it gets up and running again (hopefully soon).
+Note – the market is currently on pause but I’ll update this when it gets up and running again (hopefully soon).

 Benllech is a large town on the east coast of Anglesey.
 Although it has cafes and amenities, you’ll want to head straight for the beach if you’re searching for tourist attractions in Anglesey.